 - You will see this symbol on the side

 - It is a three-peaked mountain, with a snowflake inside the mountain

-- Transport Canada acknowledges that tires displaying this symbol meet the specific snow traction performance requirements
+- Transport Canada acknowledges displaying this symbol meet the specific snow traction performance requirements

-- Tires with this symbol, have each gone through detailed testing
+- This symbol shows they have each gone through detailed testing

 - This includes testing on snow in standardized testing conditions to ensure their snow traction performance meets the minimum industry requirement

 Mud and snow symbol (or M+S symbol)

 - You can find this symbol on the side

 - These offer better traction than the summer variety